 The bill also introduces provisions for preaction mediation for claimants representing more than 20 parcels, requiring parties to deposit funds into an escrow account to address claims.
-It specifies that if the parties obtain necessary building permits and pass inspections, they are not liable for defects unless they were aware of any material violations.
-Furthermore, it mandates that any written contract for real property improvements must include a notice regarding the claims for construction defects being subject to the notice and cure provisions of Chapter 558, although failure to include this notice does not incur penalties.
+It stipulates that if the necessary building permits are obtained and inspections passed, the construction project is deemed compliant with the Florida Building Code, barring personal injury or property damage outside the permit scope.
+Furthermore, it mandates that written contracts for real property improvements include a notice regarding the claims for construction defects being subject to the notice and cure provisions of Chapter 558, although failure to include this notice does not incur penalties.
 The act is set to take effect on July 1, 2025.

 Statutes affected: